-This comprehensive guide breaks down everything you need to know about diplomas and transcripts, helping you understand when each document is needed and why both play vital roles in your educational and professional journey.
+This comprehensive guide breaks down everything you need to know about diplomas and academic transcripts, helping you understand when each document is needed and why both play vital roles in your educational and professional journey.

 A diploma is an official document awarded by an educational institution that certifies you have successfully completed a specific program of study.
 Think of it as your formal certificate of achievement, a symbolic representation that you’ve met all the requirements for graduation.